AXA Study: Younger Women In Hong Kong Have Poorer Mind Health

+64% aged 40 and below are experiencing moderate to extreme stress over last year

-(MENAFN- Media OutReach Newswire) HONG KONG SAR - Media OutReach - 10 October 2023 - AXA Hong Kong and Macau ("AXA") today released the third phase of its annual AXA Study of Mind Health and Wellbeing 2023 ("the Study"), which assessed the state of mind health[1] across the globe.
+HONG KONG SAR - Media OutReach - 10 October 2023 - AXA Hong Kong and Macau ('AXA') today released the third phase of its annual AXA Study of Mind Health and Wellbeing 2023 ('the Study'), which assessed the state of mind health[1] across the globe.
 According to the Study, only 19% of female respondents in Hong Kong are flourishing, lower than the 23% of men surveyed.

 The Study sheds light on the mind health and all-round wellbeing of women in Hong Kong, uncovering important insights into the challenges they face both professionally and personally.
 According to the Study, nearly two-thirds (61%) of female respondents in Hong Kong agreed that all genders are treated equally in their workplace.